enveng-group/fork-web-app/SECURITY.md

 ## Security Updates

-We regularly review and update our security policies to ensure the safety and integrity of Obligation Register.
+We regularly review and update our security policies to ensure the safety and integrity of repository.
 Security updates are released as needed to address vulnerabilities and protect our users.

 ## Contact